AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

     ![icons](./images/hovering-icon.png)

-## Publish the output using a Map Collection
+## Publish the output using a map collection

 To publish (if configured) the output using a Map Collection, perform the following steps: